lukeFalsina/Grab-n-Run/README.md

 #### 2. Publish your developer certificate on line at a remote location which uses HTTPS protocol

-You can publish the certificate in many places as long as **HTTPS** protocol is used and **everyone can access this location** from the web.
+You can publish the certificate wherever you like as long as **HTTPS** protocol is used and **everyone can access this location** from the web.
 As a **test** example you could store the *certificate.pem* in your "Public" *Dropbox* folder and then retrieve the **associated public link**, which could be for example something like "https://dl.dropboxusercontent.com/u/00000000/certificate.pem".
-You will need this URL soon.
+Note this URL down, you will need it soon.

 #### 3. Export an unsigned container and sign it with your developer key

-Let's say that in your IDE (i.e. the *Android Development Tool (ADT)*) you have an Android project called **"LoaderApp"** from which you want to load some of its classes dynamically in another project.
+Let's say that in your IDE (i.e., the *Android Development Tools (ADT)*) you have an Android project called **"LoaderApp"** from which you want to load some of its classes dynamically in another project.

 * In the *ADT Package Explorer* **right** click on **"LoaderApp"** -> Android Tools -> Export Unsigned Application Package...
 ![Screenshot](https://github.com/lukeFalsina/Grab-n-Run/raw/master/docs/images/ExportUnsignedContainer.png)